iSPIRT/depa-training/README.md

 # DEPA for Training

 [DEPA for Training](https://depa.world) is a techno-legal framework that enables privacy-preserving sharing of bulk, de-identified datasets for large scale analytics and training.
-This repository contains a reference implementation of [Confidential Clean Rooms](https://depa.world/training/confidential_clean_room_design), which together with the [Contract Service](https://github.com/iSPIRT/contract-service/tree/main), forms the basis of this framework.
+This repository contains a reference implementation of [Confidential Clean Rooms](https://depa.world/training/confidential_clean_room_design) (CCR), which together with the [Contract Service](https://github.com/iSPIRT/contract-service/tree/main), forms the basis of this framework.
 The reference implementation is provided on an As-Is basis.
 It is work-in-progress and should not be used in production.

 # Getting Started

+## [New] Interactive Demo

+You can now try out DEPA-Training interactively using our [interactive demo](./gui-demo/README.md).
+To execute a DEPA-Training scenario, a signed electronic contract is required.
+Follow the steps in the [contract-service](https://github.com/iSPIRT/contract-service/tree/main) repository first to register a signed contract before proceeding with this demo.

 ## GitHub Codespaces